Augustus Ulyard: Bakery

 Ulyard rented an adobe and set up a bakery business, using yeast that his wife brought across the Great Plains to their new home.
 Ulyard "soon sought a new location on the outskirts of the pueblo, at First and Main Streets," later occupied by the Natick House.
-Later he moved to the southwest corner of Fifth and Main, site of the Alexandria Hotel.
+Later he moved to the southwest corner of Fifth and Main, the site of the Alexandria Hotel.

 Ulyard was the first American-born baker in Los Angeles, naming his shop the American Bakery.
-He was in competition with Joseph LeLong, who was running his Jenny Lind Bakery and baking French bread.
+He competed with Joseph LeLong, who was running his Jenny Lind Bakery and baking French bread.
 Ulyard made "German and American bread and cake, which soon found favor with many; later he added freshly-baked crackers," which he advertised as "baked in Los Angeles, and superior to those half spoiled by the sea voyage" from San Francisco.